Dawidlysn/Bootcamp-projects/README.md

 # Bootcamp-projects
-Here are my internship tasks from the Testuj.pl Bootcamp.
+Here are my internship tasks from the TestArmy Bootcamp